envato-archive/guide/README.md

 end
 ```

-**Note:** If you are having compiling assets you may need to add Guide's assets to your asset precompile config e.g.
+**Note:** If you are having asset compiling issues you may need to add Guide's assets to your asset precompile config e.g.

 ```Ruby
 # config/application.rb